-Because alleged academic dishonesty can seriously impact a student's professional career and relations, all proceedings of the Committee and reviews of the Appeal Committee shall be carried out with due regard for privacy.
-It shall be the responsibility of the Chairs of the Committee and the

-Appeal Committee to take reasonable steps to ensure this privacy is maintained.
+Because alleged acts of misconduct can seriously impact a student's professional career and relations, all proceedings of the Committee and reviews of the Appeal Committee shall be carried out with due regard for privacy.
+It shall be the responsibility of the LGS Dean, chair of the Committee and the Appeal Committee to take reasonable steps to ensure this privacy is maintained.
 Discretion is an essential step in our process for preserving the student's confidentiality and avoiding any action that could be perceived as retaliatory.